• Skip to main content

 The Problem with Online House Price Calculators

-Online house price calculators use what is known as an automated valuation model.
-They use an algorithm to give you a valuation.
-The algorithm is usually kept secret but they most likely utilise data including past sale prices, current asking prices, sales trends and average house price rises/falls in the local area.
+When valuing properties, online house price calculators use an algorithm to give you a potential valuation.
+The algorithm is usually kept secret, but they utilise data including past sale prices, current asking prices, sales trends and average house price rises/falls in the local area.

 So, How Much is my House Really Worth?